A worked example of using Integration Data Actions with Flow

 -

 A 'Contact' type is automatically created from the Integration profile once the service is installed.
-This type and it's properties/binding are associated with values to allow data to be passed to and from Flow.
+This type and its properties/binding are associated with values to allow data to be passed to and from Flow.

 -